edi-munoz/SQL_Cycle-_A-SQL-Analysis/README.md

 ![ride_distance_6000](/images/ride_distance_6000.png)

-From the log files, I found that both tables have the same amount of rows where the ride distances are greater than 100 (2076).
+From the log files, I found that both tables have the same amount of rows where the ride distances are greater than 100 (exactly 2076 rows).
 ![all_trips_ride_distance_6000](/images/all_trips_ride_distance_6000.png)

 ![trips_analyzed_ride_distance_6000](/images/trips_analyzed_ride_distance_6000.png)

-Since the number will not affect my overall analysis, I decided to delete them.
+Since 2076 rows will not affect my overall analysis, I decided to delete them.

-This screenshot below demonstrates the Sql queries I inputted to address this issue.
+This screenshot below demonstrates the SQL queries I inputted to address this issue.

 ![steps_delete_ride_distance_6000](/images/steps_delete_ride_distance_6000.png)